(măs′kū-lĭn) 1. Pert. to the male sex. 2. Having male characteristics. SYN: virile.

 Mikulicz m.
 SEE: under Mikulicz-Radecki, Johann von.

 nonrebreathing m.
 An oxygen administration device with one-way valves for inspiration and expiration and a reservoir bag, used to attain high concentrations of oxygen.

 oxygen m.
 A device that fits over the mouth and nose and provides oxygen or other therapeutic gas.
 It includes a simple, partial rebreathing type and a nonrebreathing type.

 pocket face m.
 A folding mask that can be carried in a pocket and used for artificial ventilation.
 Most pocket face masks have an inlet for oxygen and a one-way valve for infection control.

 m. of pregnancy Chloasma gravidarum.

 surgical m.
-A single-use filtration device made of fabric and worn over ...
+A single-use filtration device made ...